The 3 Most Critical Things Managers Should Do in Their First 90 Days

 - Understand What Your Boss Expects from You

-Your first step as a new manager is to understand how success and failure will be measured for you and your team by your boss and how your team fits into the big picture.
-Without this context it will be difficult to create a clear, believable, and implementable strategy for you and your team.
+Your first step as a new manager is to understand how success and failure will be measured for you and your team by your boss and how your team fits into the big picture strategy.
+Without this context it will be difficult to create a clear, believable, and implementable plan for you and your team.
 Here are a few key questions that you should ask your boss:

 What are the top 2-3 priorities of the company?
 Of your team?
 Of my team?

 How would you define high performance for yourself?
 For my team?
 For me?

 - Understand the Context of the Current Situation

-Now that you know what is expected of you, your boss, and your team, your next step is to understand the current situation and ensure that everyone knows where things stand now.
+Now that you know what is expected of you, your boss, and your team, your next step is to understand the current situation and ensure that everyone agrees with where things stand now.
 This baseline will serve as a starting point from which to improve in terms of your strengths, weaknesses, opportunities, and threats related to your team’s strategy, culture, processes, and people.

 To succeed as a leader, you need a complete picture of the context of changes you wish to make before you can thoughtfully design, communicate, and implement the new ways of thinking, behaving, and working.
 Remember your success as a people manager will be measured on the success of your team.